PROSILIO • ARCHAEOLOGY • ORCHOMENOS

 Archaeological Significance

 The Mycenaean chamber tomb discovered near Prosilio contains finds that strengthen the understanding of this region as part of a wider prehistoric landscape connected with Orchomenos, the Minyan culture and the broader Mycenaean world.
-Recent archaeological work has progressively deepened the picture of Boeotia’s Bronze Age significance.
+Recent archaeological work has steadily deepened the picture of Boeotia’s Bronze Age significance beyond what was previously documented.

 A Note on Access